nelhage/blog.nelhage.com/content/draft/fuzzy-dedup/index.md

 While researching and writing this post, I realized that the core MinHash trick reminded me a bit of a classic, somewhat famous, sketch: [HyperLogLog][hll].

-The core idea in HyperLogLog (going back to [a much older algorithm][martin-flajolet]) is to hash each element of a stream, and then store a **running maximum** of "the number of leading zeros" in the resulting stream of hashes.
+The core idea in HyperLogLog (going back to [a much older algorithm][martin-flajolet]) is to hash each element of a stream, and store a running maximum of "the number of leading zeros" in the resulting stream of hashes.

-The algorithm is very different in the details, but I think there's a definite conceptual similarity: In both cases, we use a hash function to map an arbitrary input distribution into a uniform distribution (in some appropriate sense), and then we compute a running extremum, which -- with appropriate calculation -- allows us to estimate some distributional property using only a constant-size summary of our input.
+The algorithm is very different in the details, but there's a clear similarity: In both cases, we use a hash function to map input elements into a uniform distribution, and then we compute a running extremum, which -- with appropriate calculation -- allows us to estimate some distributional property using only a constant-size summary of our input.

+Indeed, I contend the algorithms are even more similar than they first appear: HyperLogLog counts leading zeros (zeros in the least-significant digits).
+However, we're assuming our hash function outputs uniform values in \\([0, 2^N)\\), and so we may as well reverse the bit order and count the number of zeros in the most-significant position.
+But given an N-bit number \\(x\\), the number of high-bit zeros is closely related to \\(\log_2(x)\\) -- the more leading zeros, the smaller \\(x\\).
+Thus, we can just as well think of think of HyperLogLog as computing a running minimum of \\(log_2(H(x))\\), as compared to MinHash's \\(H(x)\\).

-And on some search, it turns out that the connection in some sense goes deeper.
-There's a sense in which HyperLogLog and MinHash are somewhat dual: Given two HyperLogLog structures for two different sets, we can combine them, and estimate the size of their **union**.
+In addition, it turns out that there's a sense in which HyperLogLog and MinHash are (somewhat) dual: Given two HyperLogLog structures for two different sets, we can combine them, and estimate the size of their **union**.
 Given two MinHash structures for those sets, we can compare them and estimate the (relative) size of their **intersection**.

 Thus, if you combine both structures, you can produce a sketch that lets you ask questions about both intersections and unions of arbitrary sets!
 This idea was noticed [at least by 2013][hllminhash], and it turns out there's an [ongoing][hyperminhash] [literature][setsketch] of sketches that combine ideas from the two data structures in interesting ways.
 I think that's neat!

-# Addendum: Representing documents as sets
+# Appendix: Representing documents as sets

-TKTK EDIT ME

-Jaccard similarity operates on sets of some sort; we have documents (likely represented as Unicode strings, or maybe just bytestrings in some contexts).
-We need to choose a way to turn those into sets.
-We'll call such sets "feature sets," and we'll refer to the elements as "features."
+I promised I'd return to the question of representing documents as sets, so I'll also leave a brief note on two common approaches.

-Before doing further processing, we may want to apply some forms of normalization to our documents.
+First, before applying either of these strategies, we may want to normalize documents in some way.
 For instance, we likely want to convert to a standard [Unicode normalization form][unicode-norm], and we may also wish to case-fold, collapse runs of whitespace, or perform similar transformations.

-After normalization, there are at least two common strategies for converting documents into features:

 [unicode-norm]: https://www.unicode.org/reports/tr15/